verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 1. [Download](https://scan.coverity.com/download) the coverity build tool

 2. Configure VTR to perform a *debug* build.
 This ensures that all assertions are enabled, without assertions coverity may report bugs that are gaurded against by assertions.
+We also set VTR asserts to the highest level.

     ```shell
     #From the VTR root
     mkdir -p build
     cd build
-    CC=gcc CXX=g++ cmake -DCMAKE_BUILD_TYPE=debug ..
+    CC=gcc CXX=g++ cmake -DCMAKE_BUILD_TYPE=debug -DVTR_ASSERT_LEVEL=3 ..
     ```

 Note that we explicitly asked for gcc and g++, the coverity build tool defaults to these compilers, and may not like the default 'cc' or 'c++' (even if they are linked to gcc/g++).